x5gtrn/hashnode-daisuke.masuda.tokyo/cmhhyhwiq000402jr14smecwr.md

 As AI capabilities continue to improve, agent-native platforms like Factory AI will likely become standard parts of the development workflow.
 Whether Factory AI specifically becomes the dominant platform remains to be seen – competition from Devin AI, GitHub, and others is intense – but the concept and approach are sound.

 For teams struggling with technical debt, documentation gaps, long onboarding times, or slow code review processes, Factory AI is worth evaluating.
-Just remember: these tools augment developers, they don't replace them.
+Remember: these tools augment developers, they don't replace them.
 Human judgment, creativity, and oversight remain essential.

 ## Resources